Welcome

 Causation

 The claimant must prove, on the balance of probabilities, that the defendant's breach of duty factually caused the recognised psychiatric illness.
-The 'but for' test and considerations regarding intervening acts apply as in standard negligence claims (see related articles on Causation).
+The usual “but for” test applies, and intervening acts or alternative causes may break the chain of causation.
+Evidence often centres on whether the shock of the incident materially contributed to the onset or exacerbation of the condition.

 Remoteness